cloydlau/json-editor-vue/README.md

 ### Peer Dependencies

-- `vanilla-jsoneditor`: a standalone bundle provided by svelte-jsoneditor
+- `vanilla-jsoneditor` a standalone bundle provided by svelte-jsoneditor

 <br>